 Q: What is a rule?

 The quickest way to get started with AWS Config is to use the AWS Management Console.
-You can turn on AWS Config in a few clicks.
+You can turn on AWS Config in a few selections.
 For additional details, see the Getting Started documentation.

 Q: How are rules created?

 Rules are typically set up by the AWS account administrator.
 They can be created by leveraging AWS–managed rules (a predefined set of rules provided by AWS) or through customer managed rules.
 With AWS–managed rules, updates to the rule are automatically applied to any account using that rule.
 In the customer-managed model, customers have a full copy of the rule and apply the rule within their own account.
 These rules are maintained by the customers.